 In the best interest of my puppies and adults, I am very careful about preventing the transmission of diseases to them.
 I take every precaution that I can to make sure that my puppies are not exposed to any kind of disease that you may carry on your shoes or even on your hands.
 These diseases can be picked up and carried on your shoes for DAYS, anywhere a dog has been, parks, pet stores, rest stops, parking lots, ANYWHERE.
 Pet stores that allow pets inside for shopping could mean disaster.
 Therefore precautions are taken during the most critical time of my pups lives to ensure they are not handled by anyone but me, my wife and my veterinarian....not even my friends or other family members are allowed to handle the pups during the first 4 weeks of their lives until their immune system can build up.

-Veterinarians that come into my home will even wear shoe covers and use hand sanitizer as do the AKC inspectors.
+Veterinarians that come into my home will even wear shoe covers (booties) and use hand sanitizer as do the AKC inspectors.

 I have no idea what anyone has stepped in along the way that you cant even see, such as saliva, urine, or feces from an infected dog OR off someone else’s shoes from an infected dog.
 I hope that all of my new puppy owners have the comfort of knowing that their puppies have the best possible care and protection that they can get.
 Also I NEVER allow any other dogs or animals around my dogs or pups.
 PLEASE leave your other animals at home or in your car, as they will not be allowed out of your vehicle.
-Just another precaution for our dogs and puppies.
+Just another precaution for my dogs and puppies.

 Puppy visits are not allowed to those “just looking” as they have been “just looking” around other kennels also and the risk is too high to allow this.